 The Federal Poverty Threshold is a measure of material need used by federal agencies to determine eligibility for certain programs and benefits.
 For 2021, the Federal Poverty Threshold ranged from \$12,880 for a one-person household to \$31,040 for a five-person household, which closely aligns with ELI incomes for Orland.
 In 2019, there were an estimated 546 households living below the Poverty Threshold in Orland according to the U.S. Census, which was about one of five households.
+Most of the households living below the Poverty Threshold solution and solution.
 Most of the households living below the Poverty Threshold, an estimated 321, have single female householders.